microsoft/vscode-docs/docs/java/java-gui.md

 ## Develop Swing Application

 Swing application development is supported by default.
-You can directly write your Swing application code without any setup steps.
+You can directly write your Swing application code without any setup.

 You can find more Swing samples [here](https://docs.oracle.com/javase/tutorial/uiswing/examples/components/index.html)